Regular Worship Schedule

-NBCC has made the decision to cancel our Wednesday Night Activities through June 30.
-The Wednesday Night Dinner won’t resume until August.
+NBCC has made the decision to cancel our Wednesday Night Activities until the fall.
 Please join us when we resume.

 We meet regularly on Wednesday nights for fellowship, activities, and study.
 You are invited to join us.
 Our normal schedule is as follows:

 6:00 p.m.
 Dinner

 7:00 p.m.
 Studies & Groups

 Adults $4, Children $3, with a family limit of $10.
 Each take-out meal has a standard meal cost of $4 (adult) or $3 (children) with an additional $.25 box charge.